kamathsachin/project-python/README.md

 This project is created to demonstrate usage of print, input and string concatenation.
 It takes the city name and pet name as input and concatenates them to create a name that could be your band name.

 ## Day 2 - Tip Calculator
-This project is created to demonstrate data type manipulations and f string usage
+This project is created to demonstrate data type manipulations and f string usage.
+It takes total bill amount, tip percentage and total number of people and provides the split per person.